Healthy lifestyle choices are essential for cancer prevention. Together, we can help you prevent cancer. Let’s take a look:

 Stay Sun Smart

 Skin cancer is common, but easily preventable.
 Our dermatologists recommend that you stay out of the sun between 10 a.m. and 4 p.m.
 When you go outside, put on a hat, sunglasses and use generous amounts of sunscreen.
 Avoid tanning beds and sunlamps, too.
 Make an appointment with a dermatologist for any other skin concerns.

-The American Cancer Society recommends that once you turn 40, you should get a yearly mammogram, along with doing a monthly self-exam and annual physician breast exam.
+The American College of Radiology and National Comprehensive Cancer Network recommend that once you turn 40, you should get a yearly mammogram, along with doing a monthly self-exam and annual physician breast exam.
 Mammography is a fast, simple procedure that helps distinguish between cancerous and non-cancerous lumps.
 Through the use of screening, breast cancer can be found years before it is detected by a self-breast exam or by a physician’s exam.